Netrunner 4.1 Review

 Data security is quite important and Nepomuk is your program which you can use to backup your /home directory in case of any data loss.
 It is quite a simple program to use and strongly suggest to do so in case anything should happen to your computer.
-You can back it up to an external USB drive or even a NAS if you have one on your network.
+You can back it up to an external USB drive with the help of a USB 3 duplicator or even a NAS if you have one on your network.

 With NetRunner you have two options of you want to remove, install or upgrade packages.
 There is Synaptic which is quite popular and used in many distributions and there is Muon Package Manager.
 Both have it’s advantages and both are quite easy to use and are similarly laid out.

 NetRunner brings simplicity to the desktop without sacrificing anything.
 It comes packed with a lot of software applications and which was even surprising is that it came with WINE which is not often you see a distribution that comes with it by default nor VirtualBox which is also included.